laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 RYAN: Awesome, thank you for ending on that note.

->&gt;DAVID: You're welcome.
+DAVID: You're welcome.

 RYAN: Who's going to follow that?
 Anybody?
 Somebody else got cool data?

->&gt;JUSTIN MYERS: Not that cool.
+JUSTIN MYERS: Not that cool.

 RYAN: All right.

->&gt;JUSTIN: So one that I tend to use a lot at chronicle of higher education is called IPEDS.
+JUSTIN: So one that I tend to use a lot at chronicle of higher education is called IPEDS.
 It's the Integrated Post-Secondary Data System.
 Basically if you're an institution that participants in federal student aid at all, you have to give them all of this data, and even if you don't participate in federal student aid, if you want to get listed on like at department websites for possible students other families, like college navigators, that they've been promoting, then in order to get in that, you have to participate in IPEDS, at least a little.
 So they collect a bunch of stuff on really weird schedules throughout the year.
 It's like nine or ten surveys spaced throughout the year.
 Some of them are optional in different years, the schedules are weird:  But you've got things like tuition, professor pay, degree breakdowns by field and level, really narrow fields even, they have like these progressively smaller codes they call CIP codes, I forget, it's like classification of instructional programs or something.
 But, you know, so if you want to see how many people in Arkansas got Ph.D.s in, you know, microbiology, like, you can do that, and you can get it by school.
 And you know so there's attendance, there's all kinds of stuff.
 So they have their own really weird online tool that takes some getting used to to access all of this stuff and they also have big CSVs broken down by year if you want to dig in.
 They're a bit crazy to work with, I'm trying to start writing something up for Ryan's repo, but if you're interested hit me up.

 RYAN: So this seems like a really good opportunity to talk about this repo.
 Can we come full circle here?
 We have about ten minutes left, so maybe not enough time to actually do small group work, but let me write this address up here.
 This is where this thing -- this is where you can get to it right now.
 Bit.ly/dataset guide.